-What does preventative maintenance do for my roof?
+What does preventive maintenance do for my roof?

-Like anything else in life, things require routine check ups like when you visit a dr yearly or get an oil change on your car.
-Your roof is no different in this case, these routine checkups can help you do preventative maintenance instead of having to replace your roof entirely.
+Like anything else in life, things require routine check ups like when you visit a doctor yearly or get an oil change on your car.
+Your roof is no different in this case, these routine check-ups can help you do preventive maintenance instead of having to replace your roof entirely.
 Yes, it will need to be done at some point but extending the longevity of your roof will save you more money in the long run.

 General Lifespan of a roof

 The lifespan of a roof is extremely important in being able to maintain it for a long period of time.
 Most roofs endure the elements so some issues are bound to pop up.
 Your roof after all is one of the most important parts of your home.
 You want to ensure it is installed properly, is made using good materials, and that preventative maintenance measures are in place.
 If all of these things are taken into account the average lifespan of a rood should be between 20-30 years depending on the area its located in as well as material it’s made from.

 How many times should a roof be inspected?